metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 The Job Log Directory
 ^^^^^^^^^^^^^^^^^^^^^

-When a task is run cylc generates a :term:`job script` which is stored in the :term:`job log directory` as the file ``job``.
+When a task is run Cylc generates a :term:`job script` which is stored in the :term:`job log directory` as the file ``job``.

 When the :term:`job script` is executed the stdout and stderr are redirected